ccibeekeoc42/MakeMoreEngine/README.md

   style="display: inline-block; align: center; margin: 0 auto;">
 </p>

 We proceed to create a probability distribution vector for each row in our lookup table (2-D array) and sample items (characters) based off the distribution density.
+In the code below, we are doing this to generate only 5 words.

 ```python
 # Creating a propability distibution vectors (for each row)